Asmara, Eritreawatch a preview

 In particular, the film excels at unpacking a particularly complex 20th century history, which awakens viewers to complex geopolitical forces sparring over the horn of Africa even as it traces the development of a gracious and liveable city." — Z. S. Strother, Riggio Professor of African Art, Columbia University, author of Inventing Masks: Agency and History in the Art of the Central Pende

-For more information, please visit the film's website: www.anonime.net/asmara
+For more information, visit the film's website: www.anonime.net/asmara

-Review by Thomas Stevenson for the Anthropology Review Database here.
+Review by Thomas Stevenson for Anthropology Review Database.

 Film Festivals, Screenings, Awards

-"Ownership and Appropriation," Joint Conference of the ASA, the ASAANZ and the AAS, University of Auckland, New Zealand, 2008
+"Ownership and Appropriation" Conference, University of Auckland, New Zealand, 2008

 Muestra de Cine Documental y Etnografico, Puerto Rico, 2009